 You can’t find much information about amber industry on the Internet.
 When we came up with an idea to create a store selling jewelry made of Baltic amber, we decided to delve into the subject by researching information about its origin, types and varieties.
-Also, about how they treat amber in different countries (did you know, for example, that it’s considered a special gemstone in China?).

 However strange it may sound, our research revealed that “Baltic amber” is mostly associated with Poland, Lithuania and Ukraine.
 Nevertheless, 90% of extractable amber is found in Kaliningrad region in Russia.